This house once echoed to the works of Beethoven, played by the composer himself.

 It was here that he composed, for example, the opera that became known as Fidelio, several symphonies and the famous “Für Elise” piano piece that even an idiot like me recognizes:

 What Beethoven did not do was live in the exact same rooms you can visit.
-Manage your expectations – this is not a former apartment or a true Beethoven museum, but a kind of small homage and memorial to the composer.
+Manage your expectations – this is not a former apartment or a true Beethoven museum (that’s here), but a kind of small homage and memorial to the composer.

 The house is on a raised site above the old city walls, and would have looked down across the green suburbs of Vienna.
 It must have been an inspiring location.
 If you stand by the window, you can let your imagination roam to get a feel for the environment that Beethoven composed in.